 The flash photography technique presented in Chapter 12 will surprise most novice and experienced photographers.

-You won't ever find this version of the course for less than $200 sold online.
+You won't ever find anything like this course anywhere else online for less than what we sell it for.

 This jewelry photography class will help you choose the right photography studio to purchase without spending a lot of money experimenting on your own.